#2 - Ribbons & Trophies are Cool - Khuzabar & Miss Brandi Ann

 3. Calm, gentle, patient horses are highly underrated.
 At the time I was riding Khuzabar and Brandi, I really had no idea how amazing they were and how much I took for granted their willingness to partner with me.

-4. Watch your back (not really)!
+4. Watch your back.
 My experience riding in the mounted drill team taught me that adults could be vindictive and selfish.
 I learned that I should not trust other women and that it was best to keep them at a distance.
 I have since learned that just the opposite is true.
 The women whom I now hold dear in my heart pray with and for me, celebrate with me, mourn with me, and live life with me.